What are the rules for IRA contributions?

 It depends on what kind of IRA you're talking about.
 Traditional IRAs and Roth IRAs are each subject to different contribution rules.

-You're allowed to contribute up to $5,500 to a traditional IRA in 2013 ($5,000 in 2012), as long as you're under age 70½ and you have earned income.
-In addition, if you're age 50 or older, you can make an extra "catch-up" contribution of $1,000 in 2012 and 2013.
+You're allowed to contribute up to $5,500 to a traditional IRA in 2014 (unchanged from 2013), as long as you're under age 70½ and you have earned income.
+In addition, if you're age 50 or older, you can make an extra "catch-up" contribution of $1,000 in 2013 and 2014.
 You can make your annual contribution up to April 15 of the following year, either in a series of payments or in one lump sum.
 The beauty is that practically anyone who has a paying job can set up and contribute to a traditional IRA.
-Also, if you meet certain conditions, you may be able to contribute an additional $5,500 in 2013 ($5,000 in 2012) to an IRA in your spouse's name (plus an additional $1,000 catch-up contribution if your spouse is age 50 or older).
+Also, if you meet certain conditions, you may be able to contribute an additional $5,500 in 2013 and 2014 to an IRA in your spouse's name (plus an additional $1,000 catch-up contribution if your spouse is age 50 or older), even if your spouse has little or no income.
 However, whether or not you can deduct your traditional IRA contributions will depend on several factors, such as your income, your tax filing status, and whether you or your spouse is covered by an employer-sponsored plan.
 You may be able to deduct all, a portion, or none of your contribution for a given year.
 You may even qualify for a partial tax credit.